 Similarly, since, Microsoft Edge is also built on the same Chromium platform, you can use the same extension on that browser, as well.

 This way you can save yourself from awkward looks that your shabby-looking surrounding attracts and present yourself in a fresh way.

 What is Google Meet Visual Effects?

 Visual Effects for Google Meet is an extension that’s available for Google Chrome offering a bunch of effects that can be applied to your existing background.
 These include Blur, Pixelate, Rainbow, Virtual Green Screen, Freeze, Inverse, and more.

-You have to keep in mind that the extension is only available for Meet on the web users who make video calls from Google Chrome.
-This won’t work on Google Meet apps on your iOS or Android or on any other browser.
-Chromium-based browsers do stand a chance at being able to utilize this extension but if you wish to use it without problems, we suggest you stick with Google Chrome on this one.
+You have to keep in mind that the extension is only available for Meet on the web users who make video calls from Google Chrome or Microsoft Edge.
+This won’t work on Google Meet apps on your iOS or Android or on any other non-Chromium browser.

 How to use Visual Effects for Google Meet

 If you wish to apply Visual Effects to your video background on Google Meet, you will have to first install the Visual Effects Chrome extension on your browser.

 Adding the extension on Google Chrome or Edge